- Standard Caseload Supervision

 Home Confinement Unit

-Offenders under home confinement are monitored through unscheduled face-to-face surveillance checks at their homes and through telephone contacts.
+Offenders under home confinement are monitored through unscheduled face-to-face surveillance checks at their homes.
 They may also be required to submit to random drug testing.
 When an offender fails to comply with the conditions of the program, the Adult Probation Department notifies the court so the judge can make a ruling on the offender’s release status.

 Allowing offenders to serve their sentence at home rather than in jail minimizes family disruption and provides them with more opportunities to obtain or continue employment and to attend education programs.
 Curfew schedules can be adjusted to meet the needs of those who are employed, enrolled in an academic/vocational program or participating in treatment.